 I bought some travel jars to store the cream in; I think you could also use any small, clean plastic container with a cover.

 How do you use APNO?

-To use all purpose nipple ointment, apply it sparingly (just enough to makes your nipples and areola area shiny) after each pumping or nursing session.
-Don’t wash or wipe it off.
+Dr. Newman’s instructions for using all purpose nipple ointment are to apply it sparingly (just enough to make your nipples and areola area shiny) after each pumping or nursing session.

 Make sure to continue to work on whatever underlying issue is causing your pain or nipple damage.
 You should not need to use APNO indefinitely; follow up with your doctor if you don’t see improvement in a few weeks.